 Retrograde ejaculation is a condition of ejaculating inwardly into the bladder.
 Retrograde ejaculation occurs when the internal sphincter or bladder neck does not close properly and the ejaculate is subsequently not forced out of the urethra but may flow back into the bladder.
 This condition is harmless and the ejaculate will be evacuated with the next urination.

 For those men who opt for medical intervention, the following treatment options are available

 - Pharmacological treatment

 - Certain medications

 - Damage to the bladder neck nerve supply

 - Spinal cord lesions

-Please see your GP or Urologist for appropriate advise.
+Please see your GP or Urologist for appropriate advice.
 Men who want to start a family may also want to consult with a Fertility Specialist.

 CONFIDENTIAL SEXUAL HEALTH COUNSELLING

-Sex Therapist and Professional Counsellor Heide McConkey can help.
-You can contact our Sydney office during business hours (+61) 2 9380 4486 and book a confidential appointment, or obtain professional information on sex addiction and erectile dysfunction.
+Get help from Affirmotive Sex Addiction Australia Sex Therapist Heide in Sydney or online (+61) 2 9380 4486 Book a discreet confidential appointment or get professional information on sex addiction and erectile dysfunction.